The LLC is the most popular legal entity to incorporate for new businesses..1 Learn how to make the most of an LLC business entity.

 After you form an LLC, you must maintain it to keep it in compliance.
 Track the following information for an LLC:

-Tax Status is a determined by federal tax law.
+- Tax Status is a determined by federal tax law.
 In general, entities are either taxable, pass-through, or not-for-profit.
-LLCs are usually pass-through because that is one of their principle advantages over corporations.
+LLCs are usually pass-through because that is one of their principal advantages over corporations.
 However, LLCs can elect other tax status.

 Documents and filings